 Pet-friendly Ice Melt

 As I mentioned earlier, salt is a nightmare for dog paws in icy conditions.
 But that doesn’t mean you have to let the ice and snow gather around your front steps or driveway.
 There are salt-free, pet-friendly options, and a lot of the time they work better and leave less residue than salt.
 Safe Paw Ice Melter is guaranteed to be non-toxic and safe for pets, children, vegetation, and brick and stone paths.
 It runs a bit more expensive than regular salt, but you’ll be saving your pup from a lot of pain and potential vet bills for burn treatments.

-No matter how much time you spend getting clumps of snow out of your dog’s fur, he’s going to be tracking in plenty of wetness around your house.
+No matter how much time you spend getting clumps of snow out of your dog’s fur, they’re going to be tracking in plenty of wetness around your house.
 This can make things quite slippery and, especially in urban areas, muddy.
 Having a towel by the door for wiping off paws and a doormat to shake off excess snow is certainly helpful.
 But once your pup runs loose, snow will be falling off everywhere.
-Well there’s a product called the Snuggly Dog Easy Wear Bath Towel that looks a bit like a bath robe for dogs.
+Well, there’s a product called the Snuggly Dog Easy Wear Bath Towel that looks a bit like a bath robe for dogs.
 But it’s actually a neat idea and it would go pretty far in absorbing some of the moisture that melts off your pup.
-Users seem quite happy with it, and it would be useful year-round for rainy days, trips to the lake, or after bath time.
+Users seem quite happy with it, and it would also be useful year-round for rainy days, trips to the lake, or after bath time.